 News | Manual | Downloads | Screenshots | Windows | MSDOS | MSX Info

-On December 31 2013, I have made the Windows version of fMSX free for everyone to download and use.
-As of January 29 2014, fMSX 3.7 source code, including the Unix port, is also available.
+At the end of 2013, I have made fMSX-Windows free for everyone to download and use.
 Make sure you also check the fMSX-Android. fMSX-MSDOS and fMSX-Symbian have been discontinued, due to the death of respective platforms.
 I am going to keep the last binaries here, for historical purposes, but will not be able to help you installing or using them.

 The complete list of features and the list of new features and fixes can be found in the documentation.
 Please, look for bugs and submit bug reports and fixes to the discussion group or directly to me.

 What is fMSX?

 fMSX is a program that emulates MSX, MSX2, and MSX2+ 8bit home computers.
 It runs MSX/MSX2/MSX2+ software on many different platforms including Windows, Android, Symbian, MacOS, Unix, MSDOS, AmigaOS, etc. I started developing fMSX in 1993 when there were only two other MSX emulators available, both exclusively for MSDOS.
 From the very beginning, I developed fMSX as a portable program able to run on many different computers.
 The initial development, for example, was done on DEC Alpha workstations running Unix.
 Since then, fMSX has seen quite a lot of updates and been ported to many systems.
 It is still being developed, although not as actively as before because most features are pretty much complete now.